Maryport: Georgian times

-For many years the town was named Ellenfoot but the name was changed by Humphrey Senhouse as he began developing the town as a port, following the example of Whitehaven.
-In 1749 an Act of Parliament was passed to allow the creation of the present town.
+The area was historically called Ellenfoot (meaning [settlement] at the foot of the river Ellen) but the name was changed by Humphrey Senhouse as he began developing the port and new town, following the example of Whitehaven.
+In 1749 an act of Parliament, the Maryport Harbour Act 1748 (22 Geo.
+2. c.
+6), was passed to allow the creation of the present town.
 Humphrey Senhouse named the new town after his wife Mary.
 The Senhouse family were landowners in the area and responsible for the development of the town and excavation of its Roman past.
 The family also had interests in the West Indies.
 In 1770, Humphrey Senhouse's son, William, was appointed Surveyor General of Customs in Barbados where he purchased a sugar plantation and managed another for Sir James Lowther of Whitehaven.
 William's brother, Joseph, had a coffee plantation in Dominica.
 Both men were considerable slave-owners.

 It was during this period that the town's lighthouse was built.

 Victorian times

 The town quickly developed as an industrial centre throughout the 19th century.
 An iron foundry opened and the port developed as did shipyards, such as Wood's yard and Ritson's yard, which was famous for launching ships broadside into the River Ellen because it was not wide enough to allow ships to be launched the usual way.
-By this time, coal mines were operating all around the town, at Ellenborough, Dearham, Broughton Moor, Gilcrux and Birkby.

 The Maryport and Carlisle Railway, opened in the 1840s, with George Stephenson as its engineer, made the transport of coal much easier.
 Large new mines were sunk in the Aspatria area and almost all their production passed through the port.
 In 1846, 213,152 tons of coal were shipped from Maryport and by 1857 this had risen to more than 340,000 tons.
 Much of the coal produced in the area was turned into coke for the local iron and steel industry.
 By 1890, the Allerdale Coal Company had thirty Beehive coke ovens working on its site at Buckhill, Broughton Moor.

 In 1874, the owners announced a cut of 10% in the miners' wages.
 A strike began in the Aspatria pits and then the owners made a further cut of 15%.
 By December, the strike had spread to the whole area with 2,000 men involved.
 The strike lasted until March 1875.
 There was violence when some 'blacklegs' were assaulted and many colliers left the area to seek work elsewhere.

 In 1894, John Osmaston who operated the Dearham Colliery became insolvent and the bank took over his pits.
 Two groups of local miners formed co-operatives and leased the mines at Crosshow and Townhead from the Lowthers.
 They found it impossible to compete with the other wealthy coal-owners in a tight market and also had serious problems with drainage.
 This unique experiment ended in 1903 when both companies went into liquidation.